You Bounced a Check—What Happens Now?

 The fastest way to add funds to your account is to deposit cash at a branch.
 If you deposit checks to your account, your bank may hold those funds for a few days (check your fund's availability policy for specifics).

-As soon as you realize there's a problem, contact whoever you wrote checks to.
+As soon as you realize there's a problem with your account balance, contact the payee to whom you wrote the checks.
 They are probably not interested in punishing you.
 They just want their money.
-Being proactive — getting in touch with the merchant or service provider instead of waiting for them to take action — demonstrates that you really intend to pay, and that could keep things from getting worse.
+Being proactive—getting in touch with the merchant or service provider instead of waiting for them to take action—demonstrates that you intend to pay, and that could keep things from getting worse.
 Ideally, you do this before anybody ever realizes that you wrote a bad check, but it's still worth trying after the check hits your account.

 If your check bounces after somebody deposits it, it's going to cost you.
 For starters, you'll pay fees to your bank: You may face overdraft charges or non-sufficient funds (NSF) fees of roughly $25 to $38.
 You'll also likely have to pay a fee to whomever you wrote the check.
 The recipient gets dinged for depositing bad checks, and they may pass those charges on to you.